GiggInnovations/gigg-knowledge-base/gpt_comment&post_competition_setup.md

 ![Screenshot 2025-08-12 6 05 55 PM](https://github.com/user-attachments/assets/f4d36a52-065a-4278-805b-68d0fda8e2cd)

 ### Rounds
 There are only two rounds, the submission round and voting round.
 No additional rounds can be added.
 There are only two choices for how winners are chosen.
 These are **Random** and **Company Choice**.
 There is no voting for comment competitions or post competitions.
+Choose the competition start date, competition end date, and the end date for "Approve and Notify Winners".
+The Approve and Notify Winners start day is automatically the end date of the competiton and cannot be edited.
 ![Rounds for Comment and Post competitions](https://github.com/user-attachments/assets/135cf8ce-cd91-4f71-a06c-344dab1cdf33)